mike-barber/rust-fast-linear-estimator/README.md

 This is more of a proof of concept than an actual library.
 However, it does work and is pretty fast.
 These are the objectives I had in mind:

-- test using a natively compiled Rust library from C# (.net core, of course) on Linux and Windows (x86_64)
+- Test using a natively compiled Rust library from C# (.net core, of course) on Linux and Windows (x86_64)
     - create a safe C# wrapper that preserves the invariants required
     - reduce the costs of calling the native library by using `Span` and `stackalloc` where appropriate
     - avoid any allocations in Rust or C#
-- use AVX intrinsics in Rust to perform a fast matrix multiplication, and compare with
+- Use AVX intrinsics in Rust to perform a fast matrix multiplication, and compare with
     - direct multiplication using iterators
     - a normal lib appropriate for this kind of task, like `ndarray`
+- Create ARM (aarch64) implementations of the same algorithms
-- work out a fast, relatively low accuracy way to approximate an exponential function
+- Work out a fast, relatively low accuracy way to approximate an exponential function
     - this is is required for the [softmax](https://en.wikipedia.org/wiki/Softmax_function) part of the logistic estimation
     - normal `exp` has way more accuracy than required for inference tasks, and is generally quite slow; implementations vary.
     - approximate implementation using avx2 intrinsics is really fast
     - in the interests of performance over accuracy, I'm using a 4th order interpolation; refer to the resources below for the sources.

+## Caveats

+This contains `unsafe` code in several places.
+You can't do SIMD or FFI without it.
+Having said that, there's probably more unsafe code than required.

+The x86 and ARM matrix algorithms are nearly identical, so there's a lot of repeated code.
+I could to smarter things with generics and traits, but it would the code more obscure.
+I've left it as is for readability.

 ## BLAS